- Dr Miguel Garcia-Sancho

 See my latest publications and research projects here

 1) Historicising Dolly: An Edinburgh-centred case study of the emergence of animal biotechnology.
 UK Biotechnology and Biological Sciences Research Council (BBSRC). £98,000.

 2) Medical Translation in the History of Modern Genomics (upcoming).
 Starting Grant, European Research Council (ERC).
 1.5 million euros.
-Postdoctoral opportunities connected with this project!
+Job opportunity connected to this project!

 1) Interactions between biomedicine and computing / biology and agriculture.

 2) The organisation of large-scale biomedical initiatives, especially genomic projects.

 3) Changing configurations of pure and applied research in biotechnological enterprises.

 4) Social and historical dimensions in the formation of biomedical expectations.
 Role of narratives and biographical accounts in those processes.